razorback21/trasktrackerback/part2.md

 2. How would you improve it for security and maintainability?

 ```
-To Improve the security of the code.
+To improve the security of the code.
 Code validation must be implemented to validate the request inputs.
 In Laravel we can access the validate method in the request object and configure the validation rules or
 we can create a custom FormRequest class to handle the validation.
 ```